vivshaw/zettel/pages/system (engineering).md

+---
-tags:: engineering, systems engineering, systems thinking
+tags: engineering, systems engineering, systems thinking
+---

 - per [[INCOSE]]:
 	- > A system is a construct or collection of different elements that together produce results not obtainable by the elements alone.